CompuTec/wms-docs/administror-guide/wms-translator.md

 Choose the language which you want to translate (Select language).
 After that, you can also browse the chosen language version by specific text.
 Click Load data to load the desired language.

-When you implement changes, you can send them to the server (by clicking Save changes).
+When you implement changes, you can send them to the server (by clicking Save Changes).
 They will be stored there and added to the following official CompuTec WMS release.

 The default language is a source.
 You cannot change it.